Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Introduction

-There are many potential advantages of pooling data from several sources, such as in meta-analysis of clinical studies and epidemiological cohorts, or the joint analysis of routine data from several hospitals.
-Besides an increase of statistical power, more complex statistical approaches can be used when the sample size is large, e.g. for selecting the most important markers from a large set of candidate markers for outcome prediction.
+There are many potential advantages of pooling data from several sources, such as in meta-analysis of clinical studies and epidemiological cohorts (e.g. \cite{Byrne2018,Schulz2019}), the joint analysis of routine data from several hospitals (e.g. \cite{Prokosch2018,Hinderer2017}), or the combined analysis of genomic data from several cohorts and several data types \cite{Shafi2019}.
+Beside an increase in statistical power, more complex statistical approaches can be used when the sample size is large, e.g. for selecting the most important markers from a large set of candidate markers for outcome prediction.
 A joint model across several source populations might also be more reliable.

 Ideally, one would pool the data on the individual-level, but this is often not possible or desirable.
 Several reasons might hinder sharing, such as governance restrictions, e.g., concerning data protection, fear of loss of intellectual property \cite{Fecher2015}, or logistic hurdles \cite{Gaye2014a}.
-Although there is a recent discussion on how to alleviate such problems as consent and confidentiality when sharing data, e.g., \cite{Wegscheider2017, Williams2017}, pooling of individual-level data will be problematic for years to come.
-Thus, standard meta-analysis techniques are frequently used, which rely on aggregated summary statistics that no longer reveal individual-level information, and therefore can be exchanged and pooled for joint results across data sets.
-Yet, thus meta-analysis approaches do not allow for more complex tasks, such as selecting important markers in regression modeling with a large number of candidate markers, as needed in setting with genomic measurements or extensive characterization of patients in routine data.
+Although there is a recent discussion on how to alleviate such problems as consent and confidentiality when sharing data, e.g., \cite{Wegscheider2017, Williams2017}, e.g., by introducing a broad consent as in Germany \cite{Zenker2022}, pooling of individual-level data will be problematic for years to come.
+Frequently, standard meta-analysis techniques are used, which rely on aggregated summary statistics that no longer reveal individual-level information, and therefore can be exchanged and pooled for joint results across data sets.
+One example is the MIRACUM (Medical Informatics for Research and Care in University Medicine) consortium \cite{Prokosch2018}, in which ten German university hospitals are working on joint analysis of their data, but the data must remain within each site as in general no consent has been given to share the individual-level data with other sites.
+However, these standard meta-analysis approaches do not allow for more complex tasks, such as selecting important biomarkers in regression modeling with a large number of candidate biomarkers, as is needed in settings with genomic measurements or extensive characterization of cancer patients in routine data.